aproposorg/KV260-PYNQ-tutorial/README.md

 ## Interface of the HLS design

-This design use AXI Stream interface that supports dataflow type FPGA design to deliver fast and easy communication between the FPGA and host or within the FPGA itself.
+This design uses AXI Stream interface that supports dataflow type FPGA design to deliver fast and easy communication between the FPGA and host or within the FPGA itself.

 - The HLS design structure is based on the PYNQ tutorial written by Cathal McCabe from AMD. https://github.com/cathalmccabe/PYNQ_tutorials/blob/master/hls_m_axi/hls_m_axi_tutorial.md